IDX Composite

-The IDX Composite (formerly: JSX Composite, Indeks Harga Saham Gabungan, lit.
-'Combined Stock Prices Index', IHSG) is a stock index of all stocks listed on the Indonesia Stock Exchange, IDX (formerly known as Jakarta Stock Exchange, JSX).
+The IDX Composite (Indeks Harga Saham Gabungan, IHSG) is a stock index of all stocks listed on the Indonesia Stock Exchange, IDX.
+It was known as JSX Composite as a stock index of all stocks listed on Jakarta Stock Exchange, JSX (the predecessor of Indonesia Stock Exchange, IDX).

 Annual Returns

 The following table shows the annual development of the IDX Composite since 1982.